Improving Order with Queues: Abstract

 \section{Abstract}

-A classic problem in computer science is the following: given a sequence of $n$ numbers, and a collection of $k$ parallel queues, can we sort this sequence with these $k$ queues?
-The queues operate on a First-In-First-Out (FIFO) principle.
-We can push the elements of the input sequence, one by one, into the queues, and construct the output sequence by popping elements from the queues, one by one.
-This problem was studied by Tarjan, inspired by a problem posed by Knuth.
-It was studied in the context of certain card games (Patience and Floyd's game), which led to an algorithm called Patience sort for it.
-Evan and Itai related it to chromatic number of Permutation graphs.
-It also arises in the context of planning and sorting items in assembly lines of factories, which has important applications.

-We call the length of the Longest Decreasing Subsequence of a sequence its LDS.
-It is known that $k$ queues suffice if and only if the LDS of the input sequence is at most $k$.
-In this paper, we consider this problem when the number of queues $k$ is given and the LDS of the input sequence is possibly more than $k$.
-This is a natural generalization that appears in some important practical applications.
-Surprisingly, not much is known about it.
-We investigate the extent to which the \emph{disorder} of the input sequence can be reduced.
-We prove the following results: \begin{enumerate} \item Let $L$ be the LDS of the input sequence.
-We give a simple algorithm that, using $k$ queues, reduces the LDS from $L$ to $L - k + 1$.
-It is based on Patience sort.
+{ Given a sequence of $n$ numbers and $k$ parallel First-in-First-Out (FIFO) queues, how close can one bring the sequence to sorted order?
+It is known that $k$ queues suffice to sort the sequence if the \emph{Longest Decreasing Subsequence (LDS)} of the input sequence is at most $k$.
+But, what if the number of queues is too small for sorting completely. \begin{enumerate} \item We give a simple algorithm, based on Patience Sort, that reduces the LDS by $k - 1$.
+We also show, that the algorithm is optimal, i.e., for any $L > 0$ there exists a sequence of LDS $L$ such that the LDS cannot be reduced below $L - k + 1$ with $k$ queues.

-\item Then we show that, for any $L > 0$, there exist sequences of LDS $L$, such that it is impossible to reduce the LDS below $L - k + 1$ with only $k$ queues.
-Thus, the above algorithm is optimal.
-This completely characterizes the power of $k$ parallel queues in reducing the LDS and is the first main result of this paper.

-\item Sorted sequences have LDS $1$.
-Merging two sorted queues to produce a sorted sequence is a central step in efficient sorting algorithm, and it is always possible.
-In contrast, we show that if the two sequences have LDS $2$, then it is not always possible to merge them into a sequence of LDS $2$.
-Indeed, we give an algorithm that given two sequences of LDS $2$, decides in polynomial time if it is possible to merge them.
+\item Merging two sorted queues is at the core of Merge Sort.
+In contrast, two sequences of LDS two cannot always be merged into a sequence of LDS two.
+We characterize when it is possible and give an algorithm to decide whether it is possible.
+Merging into a sequence of LDS three is always possible.

-\item Following the above barriers on LDS, we consider an alternative measure of disorder in a permutation, namely the number of \emph{downsteps}.
-A downstep in a sequence is an item immediately followed by a smaller item.
-Intuitively, it represents a `hiccup' in the sequence.
-We give an algorithm that for any number $k$ of queues, outputs a sequence with the least number of down-steps attainable with $k$ queues.
-This algorithm is online.
-This completely characterizes the power of $k$ parallel queues in reducing downsteps and is the second main result of our paper. \end{enumerate}
+\item A \emph{down-step} in a sequence is an item immediately followed by a smaller item.
+We give an optimal algorithm for reducing the number of down-steps.
+The algorithm is online. \end{enumerate} Our research was inspired by an application in car manufacturing.